CatOrmerod/work-day-scheduler/README.md

 ## The Brief

 The HTML and CSS were provided so only minor adjustments were required.
-The JS file on the other hand needed to be written from scratch.
+The JS file on the other hand required extensive work.

 ## Basic features include: